 B. Legislative and regulatory framework

-Parties to the Basel and Stockholm conventions should examine their national strategies, policies, controls, standards and procedures to ensure that they are in agreement with the two conventions and with their obligations under them, including those that pertain to ESM of PFOS wastes.
+Parties to the Basel and Stockholm conventions should examine their national strategies, policies, controls, standards and procedures to ensure that they are in agreement with the two conventions and with their obligations under them, including those that pertain to ESM of PFOS and PFOA wastes.

-Elements of a regulatory framework applicable to PFOS and its related substances should include measures to prevent the generation of wastes and to ensure the environmentally sound management of generated wastes.
+Elements of a regulatory framework applicable to PFOS and PFOA and their related substances should include measures to prevent the generation of wastes and to ensure the environmentally sound management of generated wastes.
 Such elements could include:

 Environmental protection legislation establishing a regulatory regime, setting release limits and establishing environmental quality criteria;

-Prohibitions on the production, sale, use, import and export of PFOS and its related substances;
+Prohibitions on the production, sale, use, import and export of PFOS and PFOA and their related substances;

-Phase-out dates for PFOS and its related substances that remain in service, inventory or storage;
+Phase-out dates for PFOS and PFOA and their related substances that remain in service, inventory or storage;

 Transportation requirements for hazardous materials and waste;